 Yes, the brothers are still an integral part of the day-to-day business of the brewery.
 In a nutshell, John oversees the brewing side of the brewery, while Chris handles the business end.

 Who does your artwork?

-We have an in-house marketing and design team that handles the majority of the brewery’s creative output, but occasionally we employ outside marketing or advertising firms on a case-by-case basis.
+We have in-house marketing and design teams that handle the majority of the brewery’s creative output, but occasionally we employ outside marketing or advertising firms on a case-by-case basis.